vitaly-zdanevich/geeknote/README.md

 Geeknote for Evernote (or 印象笔记)
 ===

-Geeknote is a command line client for Evernote that can be use on Linux, FreeBSD and OS X.
+Geeknote is a command line client for Evernote that can be used on Linux, FreeBSD, macOS or other systems with Python.

 It allows you to:
 * create notes in your Evernote account;